fuongcao/data-engineering-with-aws/projects/2_cloud_data_warehouse/data-warehouse-project-template/README.md

 ### Project Description

 In the project 2 - Data Warehouse, we'll build an ETL pipeline for a database hosted on Redshift.

-To complete the project, we need to load data from S3 to staging tables on Redshift and execute SQL statements that create the analytics tables from these staging tables.
+The music streaming startup Sparkify has grown their user base and song database and want to move their processes and data onto the cloud.
+Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

+The Goal of our project is building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights into what songs their users are listening to.

 | <img alt="System Architecture - AWS S3 to RedShift ETL" src="./images/system_architecture.png" width=75% height=75%> |
 | :------------------------------------------------------------------------------------------------------------------: |